 You need a good memory to remember everyone you’ve seen.
 You need to work at all hours—when you’re watching a film or a television series at 11pm after a long day of work, you’re still taking mental notes and putting them in your brain for the future as those actors you are watching might be perfect for a project that comes up.
 It’s equally important to develop your own taste and be able to support why you think someone is or is not right for a project.
 Casting directors also need to understand that they are unique in that they are both artists and business people.

 The owner of Telsey + Company and my boss, Bernie Telsey.
 He started the company in 1988.
 We now have offices on both coasts and sometimes have over 100 projects active at the same time and he personally keeps the pulse on all of them.
 His commitment and involvement is truly remarkable.
 That attention to detail really separates him from others.
 He’s also one of the kindest human beings I know.

-For Drew students and prospective actors – How can they make a good impression on a casting director?
+How can students make a good impression on a casting director?

 My favorite quote about my industry has always been: “If you’re early you’re on time, if you’re on time you’re late, and if you’re late you’re fired.”